help-me-mom/ng-mocks/README.md

 ```

 If you want, you can specify providers for the render passing them via the 3rd parameter.
-It is useful when you want to mock system tokens / services such as `APP_INITIALIZER`, `DOCUMENT` etc.
+It is useful when you want to create mock system tokens / services such as `APP_INITIALIZER`, `DOCUMENT` etc.

 ```typescript
 const fixture = MockRender(